Scoring Your Credit - How's Your Credit Score

 Choosing a lender isn't the first step in becoming a homeowner.
-The content of your wallet starts the home buying process.
-To realize your goal of owning a home, you must consider your FICO score along with the type of lender for which you'll qualify in Oklahoma City, Oklahoma.
+The content of your wallet begins the home buying process.
+To realize your goal of owning a home, considering your credit score is a must along with the type of loan for which you'll qualify in Oklahoma City, Oklahoma.

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 When you pull your credit report, you'll discover that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
 You have a credit score with each of the bureaus.

 Lenders want to be positive that giving you a loan isn't a risk for them.
 Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
 You'll need a score of at least 700 to get a acceptable interest rate.
 You can get approved for a loan with a lower score, but the interest accumulated in the long run could be more than double that of an individual having a stronger credit score.

 We're used to working with all tiers of FICO scores.
 Contact us and we can help you get on the right track to the home of your dreams.

 There are strategies to increase your score.
 Building your FICO score takes time.
 It can be difficult to make a significant change in your credit score with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
 Here are some ways you can improve your credit score: